Jayvardhan-Reddy/Azure-Certification-DP-200/README.md

 	- The ADLS Gen2 hierarchical namespace accelerates big data analytics workloads and enables file-level access control lists (ACLs)
 - Account kind: StorageV2 (general purpose v2)
 	- The current offering that supports all storage types and all of the latest features
+- A storage account is a container that groups a set of Azure Storage services together.

 **Azure Blob Usage**
   - When we don’t have to query on the data stored